Eidyn: Name and location

 Questions of Eidyn's name and location are closely linked, as it is not entirely clear what area the name refers to.
 It certainly included the fortress of Din Eidyn (a Brittonic name meaning the dun or hillfort of Eidyn) in modern Edinburgh.
 Place-name evidence suggests Eidyn spread more widely, surviving also in the name of Carriden (from Caer Eidyn), located eighteen miles to the west.
 Kenneth H. Jackson argued strongly that Eidyn referred exclusively to Din Eidyn, suggesting a different origin for Carriden.
 However, other scholars such as Ifor Williams and Nora K. Chadwick argued for the Caer Eidyn etymology and believed that Eidyn represented a wider region.
 Accepting the latter interpretation, Rachel Bromwich wrote that Eidyn would have covered much of the area south of the Firth of Forth, either abutting or possibly including the area known as Manaw Gododdin.

 Eidyn is the source of the name of Edinburgh in English, Scots and Scottish Gaelic.
 The Angles, who conquered the area in the 7th century, replaced the Brittonic din in Din Eidyn with the Old English burh to produce Edinburgh; similarly, the name became Dùn Èideann in Scottish Gaelic.
 The origin of the name Eidyn is not known.
 It may not have been known even in the 7th century, as both the Angles and Gaels adopted it into their languages more or less phonetically, even as they translated the term Din into their own languages.
 Some sources suggest it derives from an Old English form referring to Edwin of Northumbria, though modern scholarship refutes this, as the form Eidyn predates Edwin.
 Eidyn is evidently the original form of the name, though Eiddyn appears in later poetry.

 Later Welsh sources also refer to Lleuddiniawn, the region now known as Lothian.
 Celtic scholar John T. Koch traces these names to the god Lugus.
 He argues that the original form was *Luguduniana ("Country of the Fort of [the god] Lugus").
-This name implies the existence of a Lugudunom, or "Fort of Lugus", which Koch suggested was an alternative name or epithet of Din Eidyn.
+This name implies the existence of a Lugudunon, or "Fort of Lugus", which Koch suggested was an alternative name or epithet of Din Eidyn.